csci-362-01-2020/Fantastic-Four/TestAutomation/docs/README.md

 2. Clone our repository with the following command: `git clone https://github.com/csci-362-01-2020/Fantastic-Four.git`
 3. Navigate to the propper directory: `cd Fantastic-Four/TestAutomation`
 4. Run the test driver: `./scripts/runAllTests.py`

+### Duplicating our fault injections:
+1. Navigate to the directory `Fantastic-Four/TestAutomation/docs`
+2. Follow the instructions in the `faults.txt` file